How Does ULogViewer Read and Parse Logs

 Using the first pattern to match raw log lines.
 When first pattern matched, start matching other raw log lines by the way same as Arbitrary order.

 The first pattern should be non-skippable.
-Or it will be treat as Arbitrary order.
+Or it will be treated as Arbitrary order.

 Log Level Map